ThomasWharton/manga-quiz/README.md

 The game window will show the question counter and their current score at the top.
 Underneath will be the current question, followed by the 4 possible answers.
 Once the answer has been selected, the next question will be loaded, the question counter and current score (if necessary) will be updated.
 There will be a restart button underneath the answers to allow the user to start the quiz again, if they so wish.

 ![Game Window](docs/screenshots/game-window.png)

+When the correct answer is selected, the background for the option container will change to green and red when the incorrect answer is selected.

 ### Result Window